 He picks up the phone and dials 2222# (DialPlan Phone Number for John)

 4.6 Upgrade Firmware for Your Router

 Before upgrading your router firmware, you need to install the Router Tools.
-The Firmware Upgrade Utility is included in the tools.
+The file RTSxxx.exe will be asked to copy onto your computer.
+Remember the place of storing the execution file.